Gunmen Kill Husband, Abduct Wife, Daughter in Ekiti

 Victor Ogunje in Ado Ekiti

-Gunmen have killed a man and abducted his wife and daughter to an unknown destination in Ekiti State, THISDAY has learnt.
+Gunmen on Friday evening killed a man and abducted his wife and daughter to unknown destination in Ekiti State.

 The deceased, whose identities were yet to be ascertained, was said to be travelling with his wife and daughter in a Lexus 330 Sports Utility Vehicle (SUV) at Ewu-Ayetoro-Ekiti road in Ido/Osi Local Government Area of Ekiti State, when the gunmen rained bullets on his vehicle.

-One of the sources claimed that the victims, who were said to be guests at an occasion in the area, were returning to their destinations when some bandits waylaid them.
+It was gathered that the victims, who were said to be guests at an occasion in the area, were returning to their destinations when they were waylaid by some bandits.

 A source said: “The man and his family members were returning to their base when they were waylaid.
 The victim was shot in the head and chest.